Where to Look for Work

-Some organizations and resources in Saskatchewan can assist you in finding a job.
+Some organizations in Saskatchewan can assist you in finding a job.
 They can provide information on job opportunities, help you prepare job applications, provide training and education and the resources (computers, printers, and fax machines) to help you with your job search.

-- Regional Newcomer Gateways: These are welcome centres for newcomers arriving in Saskatchewan.
+- Regional Newcomer Gateways are welcome centres for newcomers arriving in Saskatchewan.
 They help you find the information, resources, and services you need to make your move to Saskatchewan a success.
 Find a Regional Newcomer Gateway close to you.

 Building Canadian Work Experience